Job seeker services

 Holders of this visa can work in a job with each employer for up to six months.
-This is for applicants aged 18 to 30 from countries that have a reciprocal arrangement with Australia (i.e. Canada, Estonia, the United Kingdom, Netherlands, Japan, the Republic of Ireland, Finland, the Republic of Cyprus, Italy, France, Malta, Germany, Denmark, the Republic of Korea, Sweden, Norway, or the Hong Kong Special Administrative Region).
-For an up to date list of all eligible countries, follow the links listed above.
+This is for applicants aged 18 to 30 from countries that have a reciprocal arrangement with Australia.
+For an up to date list of all eligible countries, see the links listed above.

-Workers with skills that are essential to Australia are able to apply for the Skilled Visa, however, there may be registration or licensing requirements.
+Workers with skills that are essential to Australia are able to apply for the skilled visa.
+Note, there may be registration or licensing requirements.

 It is best to contact the relevant State authorities for your trade or practice for further information.

-The Short Stay Business Visa allows business people to visit Australia for up to three months.
-Conducting negotiations, attending conferences, or finding business opportunities are all eligible activities.
+The short-stay business visa allows business people to visit Australia for up to three months to conduct negotiations, attend conferences or find business opportunities.

-A Provisional Business Visa can be obtained for up to four years.
-If you are staying longer than four years, it could be possible to obtain a Business Skills Residence Visa.
+A provisional business visa can be obtained for up to four years.
+If you wish to stay longer, it may be possible to obtain a business skills residence visa.